 MV Galapagos Legend

 Enjoy a full-board cruise aboard MV Galapagos Legend which is designed for cruising around the UNESCO-protected Galapagos Islands.
 Naturalist guides will accompany you on excursions ashore and give on-board lectures.
 There are four decks: Moon Deck – with an observatory for stargazing, a sun deck and chill-out area; Sky Deck – with a sun terrace, pool, bar, lounge and barbecue area; Earth Deck – with a spa, jacuzzi, gym, sauna, hammocks and a boutique; Sea Deck – with a medical service and restaurant.
-The ship carries up to 100 passengers, with Saga guests staying in standard plus cabins, each with a panoramic skylight, television, telephone, safety deposit box and en suite bathroom.
+The ship carries up to 100 passengers, with Saga guests staying in standard plus cabins, with porthole windows, television, telephone, safety deposit box and en suite bathroom.
 Cabin upgrades are available on request, please call for details.

 - VIP door-to-door travel service